-Under the Europe for Citizens (EfC) Programme, the Trans European Policy Studies Association is organising a student policy brief contest on the theme of ‘Solidarity in the EU’ for high-school, undergraduate and graduate students from the TEPSA network and beyond.
-Applications closed on April 4, results will be announced very soon.
+Under the Europe for Citizens (EfC) Programme, the Trans European Policy Studies Association organised a student policy brief contest on the theme of ‘Solidarity in the EU’ for high-school, undergraduate and graduate students from the TEPSA network and beyond.
+Applications closed on April 4, and the results have been announced!

 The contest was open to high-school, undergraduate and graduate students.

 - Interested high-school and undergraduate students submitted a short essay (1500-2000 words) reflecting on the theme of ‘Solidarity in the EU’.

 - Interested graduate students submitted a short policy brief (1000-1500 words), reflecting on the above-mentioned theme.
 Policy briefs contained concrete recommendations to policymakers in the specific policy area chosen.

 The best papers will be published on TEPSA’s site.
 The three winning authors (one in each category: high-school, undergraduate, and graduate) will be invited to participate free of charge in TEPSA’s EU@Work seminar for MA students and graduates taking place in Brussels in October 2021 with travel and accommodation costs covered (up until €200).

 Papers were submitted by Sunday, 4 of April 2021, to firstname.lastname@example.org and email@example.com with the subject line of the email as “ Student contest_LAST NAME”.
 For any question on the contest, please send an e-mail to firstname.lastname@example.org.